-Global Head of Investment Risk Analysis and Standards, AXA Investment Managers Paris
+Global Head of Investment Risk and Model Risk, AXA Investment Managers Paris

 Head of Policy Research, Schroders

 Anastasia is Head of Policy Research at Schroders where she carries out research and writes thought leadership papers on all areas of regulatory and policymaker interest with a specific focus on client outcomes.
 Current work includes the PRIIP regulation, client communication, short-termism and stewardship.

 Previously, Anastasia was Head of Research and Statistics at the Investment Association, overseeing the IA’s regular and ad hoc research output on topics such as financial stability, stewardship, closet tracking, and trends in the retail fund market.

 Anastasia holds a PhD from the University of Bath, UK.

 Andreas Utermann is Chief Executive Officer (CEO) of Allianz Global Investors.
 He is Chair of the firm’s Global Executive Committee.
 Andreas has been with the firm and a member of its Global Executive Committee since 2002, initially serving as Global CIO Equities and becoming Global CIO and co-Head in 2012.
 In March 2016 Andreas became CEO of Allianz Global Investors.
 Andreas is a member of the Board of ICMA and he sits on the European Institute’s Advisory Board and the Advisory Council of the UK’s Investment Association.
 He is also a founding member of the Climate Finance Leadership Initiative, an initiative designed to support the mobilization of private finance in response to the challenge of climate change.

 Chief Executive Officer, DDRL and MD Government Relations EMEA/Asia, DTCC